zb77724/JoestarComics/documentation/specifications/software_requirements_specification.md

     It is required in order to efficiently store information about customers, products & orders, and have that information be accessible for the purposes of the system.
 For this project, a relational sql database will be implemented, using MYSQL as a management system & phpmyadmin as an administration tool.

-    The database must have tables for users, their orders, comments & announcements; as well as products and their categories.
+    The database must have tables for users, their orders, comments & announcements; as well as products & their details; their categories & their details & their subcategories.

 ### API